getonbrd/getonbrd-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the GetOnBrd Ruby library project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/getonbrd/getonbrd-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Get on Board Ruby library project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/getonbrd/getonbrd-ruby/blob/master/CODE_OF_CONDUCT.md).